Taiyogakure/chunin-exams/CONTRIBUTING.md

 Some other points to follow:

- * Please base your changes on the `develop` branch.
+ * Please base your changes on the `master` branch.

  * Please follow the [code style requirements](#code-style).

  * Please include a [changelog entry](#changelog) with each PR.

  * Please [sign off](#sign-off) your contribution.

- * Please keep an eye on the pull request for feedback from the [continuous integration system](#continuous-integration-and-testing) and try to fix any errors that come up.

  * If you need to [update your PR](#updating-your-pull-request), just add new commits to your branch rather than rebasing.